Support something like mDNS / Avahi / Bonjour protocol for local server auto discovery

 Technology like mDNS (Sometimes referred to as Avahi or Bonjour) can do this trivially.
 Avahi is installed by default on many (most?)
 Linux systems, and has a trivial to use C api.
 Bonjour comes with all Mac OS X machines as far as I know.
 Not familiar with the Windows support landscape for this, unfortunately, so I can't comment on that.

-#1 Updated by skyjake almost 3 years ago
+#1 Updated by skyjake over 3 years ago

 - Category set to 3rd party compatibility